chrismacdonaldw/kattis-grind/README.md

 # Kattis-Grind Setup
 A grind setup for the competitive programming website [Kattis](https://open.kattis.com).
 Can grab questions with specific ID's and can even fetch N amount of questions within a specified difficulty range.
 As a note, this does utilize web scraping.
-If this is against Kattis terms of service, please notify me and I will take it down immediately.
 These scripts can be utilized to simulate a tournament environment where you may want to generate a random amount of questions between a set range of difficulty.

 ### Prerequisites